Leading expertise meets advanced technology for world-class care, training and research.

 UW surgeons recently made history by giving a woman a new heart—a woman who had her first heart transplant 27 years earlier.
 They are the first in the U.S. to use a high-tech “heart in a box” to greatly extend the time a donor heart can stay healthy outside a body.
 In addition, UW Medicine has the most experienced teams in the region for multi-organ transplant, pancreas transplant, intestinal transplant, abdominal wall transplant, liver transplant, lung transplant, kidney transplant, face transplant and hand transplant.

-Also known as genitourinary surgery, this specialty focuses on issues impacting the urinary tract in men and women and in men’s reproductive organs.
+Urological surgery, also known as genitourinary surgery, focuses on issues impacting the urinary tract in men and women and in men’s reproductive organs.
 The Urology Clinic at UW Medical Center offers complete urology care and includes two multidisciplinary clinics—the Prostate Oncology Center and the Urogynecology Clinic, which can help you determine if urologic surgery is right for you.
-The urology program was recognized as a high-performing specialty by U.S. News & World Report, 2018-2019.

-Nationally ranked by U.S. News & World report in 2018-19, UW Medicine’s gynecological surgery program offer comprehensive, personalized care for women throughout Washington and neighboring states.
+Nationally ranked by U.S. News & World report, UW Medical Center's gynecological surgery program offers comprehensive, personalized care for women throughout Washington and neighboring states.
 Whether it’s a minimally invasive hysterectomy aided by the most advanced da Vinci robotic technology, or major surgery, you can depend on your entire team to offer holistic care that addresses both your physical and emotional needs.

 Vascular surgery addresses issues with the veins, arteries and lymphatic system, often using minimally invasive techniques.
 UW Medicine created its Vascular Surgery Service in 1983—the very first year that board certification in Vascular Surgery became available.
 Today, our Regional Vascular Center is internationally recognized for its leadership in treatment and research, and for pioneering techniques that have become the standard of care worldwide.